Recently I wrote about how a photographer lost 20 different photo shoots and some of the things you can do to prevent this.

-Now it’s time to talk about the important stuff… YOUR DATA!
-While it’s important to backup your OS and applications (point 2 above) they don’t mean diddly squat if you don’t have your data to actually work with.
+Now it’s time to talk about the important stuff… REDUNDANCY!
+You have your data locally but it’s not a matter of “if” your drives will fail but rather “when”.
+In point 2 above we backed up our operating system & applications to allow us to be up and running again quickly.
+Now we have to make certain that we can retrieve our data should that be lost as well.
 This is where I’m probably a little OCD about ensuring I have a complete backup of my data.
 This point forward you’ll quickly understand just how much so.

 I use a Drobo direct attached storage device (DAS) to backup all my data so if I do need to restore I can do it quickly from this device.
 As a note, direct attached storage (USB, Thunderbolt) is going to be faster to restore from than from a network device or from a cloud storage service.
-The Drobo I use I’ve had for a number of years, it sits on my desk and captures all my data backups with confidence.
+I’ve used Drobo for a number of years.
+It sits on my desk and captures all my data backups with confidence.
 It’s not speed demon by any means but I only go to it in the event that I need to do a quick restore of some data files, otherwise it simply sits on my desk and chugs away when needed.

 4) Backup to my Network